harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/velocity-metrics-reports/velocity-metrics.md

 When reviewing these examples, consider the following:

 * `Time to first comment` helps you understand the lead time between `PR creation time` and the first review.
 The Lead Time widget shows the average time for all PRs.
-You can drill down to explore individual PRs in the widget or dashboard time frame.
+You can drill down to explore individual PRs in the widget or Insight time frame.
 * There are two ways to track the time taken for a PR approval:
   * Default `Approval Time` configuration: Time spent in the review cycle when an active reviewer is involved.
   * `Approval Time + Time to First comment`: The overall approval time, starting from PR creation.